zbenmo/yapy3c/docs/part_III.md

   pass
 ```

 Above, I defined a function, yet gave no implementation.
 I used 'pass' to indicate I have no implementation (at least for now).
-We need to add 'pass' to make the identation clear.
-If we omit it, and start new expressions at the same identation of the function's defenition, the interpreter would complain that we forgot identation.
+We need to add 'pass' to make the indentation clear.
+If we omit it, and start new expressions at the same indentation of the function's definition, the interpreter would complain that we forgot indentation.

 We can still call our function, exactly as expected, with: